mwpenny/gbplay/docs/_posts/2021-05-10-An-8-Bit-Idea_The-Internet-of-Game-Boys.md

 This is all very impressive but there are a few limitations: it only supports Tetris and in order to play you need to be sitting at your computer using a hard-wired connection.
 This is a handheld console!
-Furthermore, stacksmashing didn't flesh out the hardware too much beyond the proof-of-concept stage, which isn't the easiest to share with non-technical friends.
+Furthermore, stacksmashing didn't flesh out the hardware too much beyond the proof of concept stage, which isn't the easiest to share with non-technical friends.

 Being on the lookout for new side project ideas, we couldn't resist.